Click on any of the following links to skip to a specific section:

 Skyride Tram and Fabulous Views

-The trip up to Grouse Mountain from the parking lot is a fabulous experience with stunning views on any clear day of the year.
+The trip up to Grouse Mountain from the parking lot is a fabulous experience.
+The views are stunning on any clear day of the year.

 The Skyride aerial tramway ride up offers breathtaking views of Vancouver, the ocean and all the surrounding area.
-Departures take place year-round about once every 15 minutes between 8:45 am and 10 at night.
+Departures take place year-round about once every 15 minutes between around 8:45 am and 10:00 at night.

 Hiking and Chairlift Rides

-One hike that we recommend is to Goat Mountain, which is a higher peak that features a panoramic view of the city, water and mountain ranges.
+One hike that we recommend is to Goat Mountain.
+It’s a higher peak that features a panoramic view of the city, water and mountain ranges.

 There is also the Peak Chairlift you can take to the top of the hill from May until October (weather permitting).